dylanmcmorrow5/MIST5740S-SwiftSix/README.md

 6. Adam Herzog

 ## Project Binder:
-Attached below if the our Project Binder, which contains all of the revelant documentation we recorded throughout the semester.
+Attached below is our Project Binder, which contains all of the revelant documentation we recorded throughout the semester.
 ## Work Breakdown Structure:
 Attached below is our Work Breakdown Structure that we used to log our progress throughout the semester.